180254/vpn-openconnect-pulse-adfs/README.txt

     - https://gitlab.com/openconnect/openconnect/-/merge_requests/271

 Trademark notes:
-    - Pulse Secure, Pulse and Steel-Belted Radius are registered trademarks of Pulse Secure, LLC. in the United States and other countries.
+    - Pulse Secure, Pulse, and Steel-Belted Radius are registered trademarks of Pulse Secure, LLC. in the United States and other countries.
     - openconnect means the OpenConnect VPN client (www.infradead.org/openconnect/).